Date reviewed: July 2017 | Tested by: John Milbank | Price: £111.25 | Weight: 6.03kg | https://securityforbikes.com/

 Sledge hammer attack: AVERAGE

-Angle grinder attack: POOR
+Angle grinder attack: AVERAGE

 Despite the angle grinder attack speed, this is an effective deterrent for all but the most committed thief.
 As a chain and lock that you can fairly easily carry with you on the bike, it’s far better to have something that you can use than something so heavy you leave it at home.